 Here is your moving timeline checklist.
 This week-by-week list will help you plan your move and organize your time.

 The moving timeline checklist begins 8 weeks before the move-out date.

 - You can start looking for an apartment or house that suits your needs.
-Also consider what kind of property you are able to afford.
+Also, consider what kind of property you can afford.
 You should also consider the surrounding areas, crime rates, wages, and costs of living.

 - To get an estimate of the cost of your move, compare quotes from the best moving companies.
 You can get estimates to help you decide what type of move you can afford, and which services you can hire.

 - Professional movers can conduct in-home surveys to provide accurate cost estimates and reflect the final price.
 The risk of moving is also determined by home visits.
 This includes tight corners and narrow corridors, small doors, multiple flights, etc.

 - If you require additional services, such as packing and disassembly of large furniture, temporary storage (delayed shipping), etc., let movers know.
 They will estimate the cost of any add-on services and include it in their moving cost estimates.

 - To not only determine how much money is needed to move, but also to keep track of your expenses and to do anything if you have to spend more than you originally allocated.